pablobm/pygame-tutorial/source/lessons/00700-circle-random-append/index.html.markdown

 pygame.draw.circle(screen, color, position, radius)
 ```

-The words `screen`, `color`, `position` and `radius` are information that you'll have to provide.
+The words `screen`, `color`, `position` and `radius` are information that we'll have to provide.
 This is an example of use:

 ```python
 pygame.draw.circle(screen, [255, 255, 255], [100, 100], 10)
 ```

 The code above will draw a white circle with a 10-pixel radius at the position x=100 and y=100.
-You will have to provide a `screen` similar to how you have done before.
+You will have to provide a `screen` similar to how we have done before.
 Write a program to try it out.
 Then answer these questions:

 * Why is the circle white?
 * How would you make the circle red?